|

 "our" Jacob and his daughter Neeltje appear on p.
 463.

-These books aren't mere dry genealogy.
-On a quick look, there appear to be many
+By the way, these books aren't mere dry genealogy.
+On a quick look,

-Oneida Indian, initiating an Oneida branch of the Schuyler family, which must
+an Oneida branch of the Schuyler family, which may have been a little

-have been a little hard for the aristocrats of the Hudson Valley to stomach.
-He
+hard for the aristocrats of the Hudson Valley to stomach, though their

-seems to have been quite colorful, and played an interesting and controversial
+Native Americans.
+Johan seems to have been quite colorful, and played

-role in the Revolutionary War.
-The Oneida apparently made him one of their
+Oneida apparently made him one of their sachems.
+In about 1805 the

-sachems.
-In about 1805 the Oneida executed two of their women for witchcraft,
+Oneida executed two of their women for witchcraft, and the executioner

-decree of the Council, and struck them down with a tomahawk."
+Council, and struck them down with a tomahawk."
 (See Johan Jost

 Schuyler, aka Hon Yost, d. about 1810, vol. II, pp. 473-477.)